Thai Airways International: 2010s: Fleet renewal and route expansion

 The European Aviation Safety Agency (EASA) declined to blacklist any Thai carriers following a review of certain carriers in November 2015.
 Thai later received third country operator (TCO) certification from the EU, effective 15 December 2015, authorizing the carrier to continue flying to the EU for the foreseeable future.

 In July 2015, Thai announced the planned cancellation of service to Los Angeles after 25 October 2015, marking the end of US service.

 In June 2016, as a result of its restructuring plan, Thai announced it would commence thrice-weekly Tehran service.
 However, the service ended on 28 February 2018.
 The airline also considered a return to the US using Boeing 787-9 by 2017.
-However, Charamporn Jothikastira, THAI president, turned down the possibility of returning to Los Angeles or New York City due to losses in the past.
+However, Charamporn Jothikastira, president of Thai, turned down the possibility of returning to Los Angeles or New York City due to losses in the past.
 Instead, Thai considered other cities such as San Francisco and Seattle.
-While Thai Smile, its subsidiary, planned new regional routes such as Cebu, Medan, Surabaya, Chandigarh, Shantou and Tianjin.
+During this time, Thai Smile planned new regional routes to Cebu, Medan, Surabaya, Chandigarh, Shantou and Tianjin.

 In August 2016, Thai introduced a new route network management system.
 Following implementation, flight schedules were synchronized, allowing international passengers to transit via Bangkok Suvarnabhumi more conveniently.
 Thai planned to adjust thirteen route schedules, mainly in Japan, Australia, and India.
 Routes to Perth and Brisbane were announced.

+In 2019, Thai was audited by the State Audit Office as a result of a 6.8 billion baht loss in the first half of the year.